-In setting up a business in Singapore, there are a few entities you can choose from.
+Partnerships in Singapore and setting up a business, there are a few entities you can choose from.
 The most popular would be to set up a private company.
-Other options include a sole proprietorship, a partnership, or a representative office.
+For instance a sole proprietorship, a partnership, or a representative office.
 In this article, we explore the three common types of partnerships in Singapore:

-There are often varying reasons for business owners to decide on each of these partnership types, which will be explained later.
-To start off, we need to first understand the differences among the three partnerships in Singapore.
+There are often varying reasons for business owners to decide on each of these partnerships in Singapore.
+To start, we need to first understand the differences among the three partnerships in Singapore.

 What is a Partnership?

-A Partnership is formed where two or more partners carry on a business in common with a view to make profit.
+A Partnership is when two or more partners carry on a business in common with a view to making a profit.

 What is a Limited Partnership?